Finding The Best Sales Recruiters

 The leading tech recruiting platform hiring tech and SaaS salespeople.
-Rainmakers brings data into sales hiring and utilizes the latest sourcing technology to help companies efficiently build their sales teams.
+Rainmakers brings data into sales hiring and utilizes the latest sourcing technology to help companies build their sales teams efficiently.
 Hire qualified and diverse salespeople through a quick and scalable platform.
 They offer both self-service and managed solutions.
 Operates US-wide.

 Hirewell is a Chicago-based talent solutions provider.
-They have over 200 recruiters globally, with a deep focus on sales (15+ sales recruiters).
-They work with hundreds of companies across the US, ranging from early stage tech companies, to enterprise tech organizations.
+They have over 200 recruiters globally, focusing on sales (15+ sales recruiters).
+They work with hundreds of companies across the US, ranging from early-stage tech companies to enterprise tech organizations.
 Hirewell helps companies hire one-off sales executives and build out teams of SDRs, AEs, and GTM teams.
-Hirewell also partners with companies for their sales hiring efforts through its OnDemand Recruiting offering, where it embeds a Hirewell recruiter into their recruiting function.
+Hirewell also partners with companies for their sales hiring efforts through its OnDemand Recruiting offering, where it embeds a Hirewell recruiter into its recruiting function.

 3) The Collective Search

 Boutique agency specializing in sales hires for venture-backed SaaS/tech companies.
-They are known for their incredibly personal, meticulous, caring approach to each placement – lots of emphasis on personality/culture fit.
-Strong, loyal community of sales professionals who care about thriving as well as succeeding.
+They are known for their incredibly personal, meticulous, caring approach to each placement, emphasizing personality/culture fit.
+Strong, loyal community of sales professionals who care about thriving and succeeding.
 Started in SF and now have a presence on both coasts.